-We begin by illustrating the very sharp and strong variations that can occur in the total Berry curvature, Eq.
-(8), near Fermi-surface features in the bandstructure.14 In Fig. 3(a) we plot the energy bands (top subpanel) and the total Berry curvature (bottom subpanel) in the vicinity of the the zone-boundary point $H = \frac{2\pi}{2}(1,0,0)$, where three states, split by the spinorbit interaction, lie just above the Fermi level.
-The large spike in the Berry curvature between the H and P points arises where two bands, split by the spin orbit interaction, lie on either side of the Fermi level.15 This gives rise to small energy denominators, and hence large contributions, mainly in Eq.
-(31).
+Fermi-surface features in the band structure.16 In Fig. 3(a)we plot the energy bands (top subpanel) and the total Berry curvature (bottom subpanel) in the vicinity of the zoneboundary point $H = \frac{2\pi}{a}(1,0,0)$, where three states, split by the spin-orbit interaction, lie just above the Fermi level.
+The large spike in the Berry curvature between the H and Ppoints arises where two bands, split by the spin orbit interaction, lie on either side of the Fermi level.17 This gives rise to small energy denominators, and hence large contributions, mainly in Eq.
+(34).
 On reducing the strength of the spin-orbit interaction as in Fig. 3(b), the energy separation between these bands is reduced, resulting in a significantly sharper and higher spike in the Berry curvature.
-A second type of sharp structure is visible in Fig. 3, where one can see two smaller spikes, one at about 40%and another at about 90% of the way from Γ to H, which decrease in magnitude as the spin-orbit coupling strength is reduced.
-These arise from pairs of bands that straddle the Fermi energy even in the absence of spinorbit interaction.
-Thus, the small spin-orbit coupling does not shift the energies of these bands significantly, but it does induce an appreciable Berry curvature that is roughly linear in the spin-orbit coupling.
+A second type of sharp structure is visible in Fig. 4, where one can see two smaller spikes, one at about 40% and another at about 90% of the way from Γ to H, which decrease in magnitude as the spin-orbit coupling strength is reduced.
+These arise from pairs of bands that straddle the Fermi energy even in the absence of spin-orbit interaction.
+Thus the small spin-orbit coupling does not shift the energies of these bands significantly, but it does induce an appreciable Berry curvature that is roughly linear in the spin-orbit coupling.